stackhpc/ansible_collection_slurm_openstack_tools/roles/autoscale/README.md

 `stackhpc.openhpc` role.
 This role needs to run before tasks from `stackhpc.openhpc:runtime.yml` but requires the `slurm` user to be present.
 See example playbook below.

 # Example Playbook

+This role should be run on the Slurm controller only.

 ```yaml
   - hosts: control